damianhakert/damianhakert.github.io/source/_posts/2014-09-22-gitlab-7-dot-3-released-with-performance-improvements.markdown

 When upgrading to 7.3 expect downtime since there has been an important update to the GitLab structure.

-** Users with large number of repositories(more than 1000) can expect prolonged downtime(up to 100minutes depending on number or reporitories) if upgrading from versions <= 7.2.1 .
-For that reason, we advise first upgrading to version 7.2.2, see [this blogpost for detailed information](LINK) **
+** NOTE ** Users with large number of repositories(more than 1000) can expect prolonged downtime(up to 100minutes depending on number or reporitories) if upgrading from versions <= 7.2.1 .
+For that reason, we advise first upgrading to version 7.2.2, see [this blogpost for detailed information](LINK)

 Users with smaller number of repositories(less than 1000) can safely upgrade directly to 7.3 expecting downtime similar to previous upgrades.